Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class: Real dataset example

-for parameters $b \geq 0$ and $a > -\min (1, b)$.
+for parameters $b \geq 0$ and $a > -\min (1, b)$ chosen in a way to obtain a well-defined exposure curve.
 Using the parametrization in \eqref{reparametrization 1}, it is possible to give the conditions under which this class of distributions leads to unimodal densities on $[0,1)$.
 Indeed, according to Proposition \ref{analysis of modes}, such unimodal densities are obtained if and only if

 for parameters $g > 1$ and $b > 0$.
 Therefore, we use the domain